-Color Theory for Outfits: How to Coordinate Colors
+Color Theory for Outfits: Expert Style Guide 2026

-This complete guide breaks down color theory for fashion—from the color wheel basics to finding your personal color palette.
-Whether you're building a capsule wardrobe or just want to look more polished, these principles will transform how you dress.
+This complete guide breaks down color theory for fashion — from the color wheel basics to finding your personal seasonal palette.
+Whether you’re building a capsule wardrobe or simply want to look more polished, these principles will transform how you dress every single day.

 Understanding the Color Wheel

 The color wheel, first developed by Sir Isaac Newton in 1666, remains the foundation of color theory today.
-It organizes colors in a circle showing relationships between primary, secondary, and tertiary colors.
+It organizes colors in a circle showing relationships between primary, secondary, and tertiary colors — and it’s your best friend when building an outfit.

 Primary Colors